 - Understand key factors that affect water-related risk communication and decision-making processes.

 - Understand user-organized institutions for water distribution, such as cooperatives, special districts, and mutual companies.

 - Develop different processes for obtaining stakeholder input in forming water policies and plans.

 - Understand cultural and ethical factors associated with water use.

 - Conduct ex post research to evaluate the strengths and weaknesses of past water policies and projects.

-Working in consultation with our clients and associates including research institutions in Canada, MEK will articulate the research problem and objectives that will ultimately culminate into sound and robust research plans and proposals to form the basis for attracting research funds from major research funding institutions and donors.
+Working in consultation with our clients and associates, including research institutions in Canada and abroad, MEK will articulate the research problem and objectives, ultimately culminating in the creation of sound and robust research plans, proposals, and implementation.